-I stopped on the far side of Tyler Barn, on the other side of a small bridge there, where I spotted a fisherman going after steelhead trout.
+I stopped on the far side of Tyler Barn, on the other side of a small bridge, where I spotted a fisherman going after steelhead trout.
 I rode through the parking lot to where he was walking out of the river.
-He was wearing dark green waders and carrying a ten-foot rod.
-I could see some big trout in the creel bag slung over his shoulder.
+He was wearing flesh-colored waders and carrying an eight-foot rod.
+I could see some big fish in the creel bag slung over his shoulder.
 He sat down at a picnic table and started cleaning them on yesterday’s newspaper.
+He was wearing a baseball cap, sunglasses, and a week’s worth of whiskers.
 We shot the bull for a minute and talked about the terror attacks in New York City.
 I told him about having stayed at the no more Marriott.

-“I’ll tell you what partner, if folks concentrated on the important things in life, there would be a shortage of fishing poles, not no shortage of skyscrapers,” he said, sucking on a Lucky Strike cigarette without taking it from his lips, a breeze whisking the ash into the sky into the suddenly early end of summer.
+“I’ll tell you what partner, if folks concentrated on the important things in life, there would be a shortage of fishing poles, not no shortage of skyscrapers,” he said, sucking on a Lucky Strike without taking it from his lips.
+An easy breeze wafted the ash into the sky of the suddenly early end of summer.

 Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Daybook http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”